Ikergonzalez4/ikergonzalez4/README.md

 <h2 align="left">Hi 👋!
-My name is Iker and I'm a developer from Spain livin in Australia</h2>
+My name is Iker and I'm a developer from Spain living in Australia</h2>

 ###